-In Marabá and Tucuma, you will stay in hotels.
-In Pinkaiti research station and the Aukre village, you will live in tents or hammocks within the research facility or at the edge of the village respectively.
-At both Pinkaiti and Aukre there are covered structures for shelter.
-Meals will be provided, but otherwise you should expect sleeping, showering and bathroom facilities comparable to those found in any wilderness camping experience.
+In Marabá and Tucumã, participants stay in hotels.
+In the Kayapó Indigenous Territories, participants camp at the edge of A’Ukre village or Pinkaiti research station.
+At both Pinkaiti research station and A’Ukre village, students sleep in tents or hammocks in sheltered structures designed for visitors to the community.
+All meals are provided, but sudent should expect sleeping, showering and bathroom facilities comparable to those found in any wilderness camping experience.

 |Education Abroad Fee||$500|